Panneer Pushpangal: Themes

 Panneer Pushpangal deals with adolescent love, a theme that was not frequently explored in 1980s Tamil cinema.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja.
+The soundtrack was composed by Ilaiyaraaja, with lyrics by Gangai Amaran.
+For the dubbed Telugu version Madhura Geetham, all songs were written by Rajasri.

-Tamil (original) version

-Lyrics were written by Gangai Amaran.
 The song "Ananda Raagam" is set in Simhendramadhyamam raga, and "Vengaya Sambarum" is set in Shanmukhapriya.
-Ilaiyaraja later reused "Ananda Ragam" as "Saara Yeh Aalam" in Shiva (2006).
+Ilaiyaraaja later reused "Ananda Ragam" as "Saara Yeh Aalam" in Shiva (2006).

-Telugu (dubbed) version

-This film was dubbed into Telugu as Madhura Geetham and all songs were written by Rajasri.
+Reception

+Sindhu-Jeeva of Kalki criticised the cinematography as out of focus and also panned lyricist for using same kind of words in songs but praised Ilaiyaraaja's music and added the acting of Suresh and Shanthi looked good with enough acting and concluded the director and writer team should get successful in their next film.